Skip to main content

 • Default storage location: system default path (Tools → File → Open Video Folder)

-• To change the storage location: Tools → File → Options
+• To change codec or storage location: Tools → File → Options

 Take Photos